Window Comparison Spreadsheet

 Save money.

 Really good windows tend to be expensive, sometimes very expensive.
-So how can we justify the additional construction costs?
-In many cases, using better windows can reduce the heating or cooling loads and allows the mechanical equipment to be downsized and/or simplified.
+So how can we justify the additional construction or window replacement costs?
+In many cases, using better windows can reduce the heating or cooling loads enough to allow the mechanical equipment to be downsized and/or simplified.
 This can sometimes reduce construction costs substantially.
 And, of course, really good windows help to lower utility bills which means that the added cost during construction can be paid back many times over during the life of the building.
+And there are the added benefits of improved comfort, durability, and health that stem from using better windows that are impossible to put a monetary value on but make a huge improvement in to the occupants of the building.

 Selecting the right energy efficient windows.